infinispan/python-client/README.md

 * extend

 ## Note
-Feel free to use and extend this project, but **be aware that it's not actively maintained at the moment**.
+Feel free to use and extend this project, but **be aware that is maintained with limitated resources at the moment**.
 Notably we can give no guarantee about:
-- providing support for new features;
+- fast response in providing support for new features;
 - run CI tests against new Infinispan server releases.

 ## Requirements